maziac/DeZog/documentation/Migration.md

 For z88dk a new/additional parser has been added: "z88dkv2" (Please search [Usage.md](Usage.md) for 'z88dkv2' for its usage).
 It can parse the z88dk version 2.2. .lis files.
 The old "z88dk" configuration is still available but will work only for older versions of z88dk.

-A note about ZEsarUX: There is currently (ZEsarUX 10.2) an incompatibility between ZEsarUX and DeZog.
+A note about ZEsarUX: There is currently an incompatibility between ZEsarUX version 10.2 and DeZog.
 For DeZog 2.7 and DeZog 3.0 please use [ZEsarUX version 10.1](https://github.com/chernandezba/zesarux/releases/tag/ZEsarUX-10.1) instead.

 # Migrate from DeZog 2.6 to DeZog 2.7